the-events-calendar/tribe-common/readme.txt

 = [4.12.12.1] 2020-11-12 =

 * Tweak - Update version of Freemius to the latest version 2.4.1 [TEC-3668]
+* Tweak - Include a new Notice style for Banners [TCMN-90]

 = [4.12.12] 2020-10-22 =